 The original experiment was interrupted early, as things turned bad very fast.
 I don’t know that this experiment was repeated.
 The movie was very disturbing.

 Find out more in Zimbardo’s The Lucifer Effect: Understanding How Good People Turn Evil.
+[Update 2018-07-15:] It turns out much of the experiment was manipulated, so should not be relied on.

 I won’t go into much details to spoilers, but Compliance describes a scam that was perpertrated on multiple fast food joints over 70 times.